On Picard Number and Dimension of Algebraic Homogeneous Spaces: Introduction

 \section{Introduction}

 Let $\KK$ be an algebraically closed field of characteristic zero.
 All algebraic varieties in this paper are defined over $\KK$.

-An algebraic variety $X$ is called a \emph{homogeneous space} if it admits a transitive regular action of an algebraic group $G$.
+An algebraic variety $X$ is called a \emph{homogeneous space} if it admits a transitive regular action of a linear algebraic group $G$.
 In this case, $X$ can be identified with the variety of left cosets $G/H$, where $H$ is the stabilizer in $G$ of any point of $X$.
-Homogeneous spaces have rich structural theory and many applications and were studied, for example, in \cite{Br}, \cite{Br2}, \cite{Gr}, \cite{Hu}, \cite{OV}, \cite{VP-I}, \cite{Ti}.
+Homogeneous spaces have rich structural theory and many applications; see, e.g., \cite{Br, Br2, Gr, Hu, OV, VP-I, Ti}.

-In \cite{AZ}, the authors also consider the notion of \emph{homogeneous variety}, i.e. an algebraic variety~$X$ such that the automorphism group $\textnormal{Aut}(X)$ acts on $X$ transitively.
+In \cite{AZ}, the authors also consider the notion of \emph{homogeneous variety}, i.e., an algebraic variety~$X$ such that the automorphism group $\textnormal{Aut}(X)$ acts on $X$ transitively.
 In general, $\textnormal{Aut}(X)$ is not an algebraic group, so this notion does not coincide with that of homogeneous space by definition.
 In fact, there are examples of homogeneous varieties which are not homogeneous spaces.
 In \cite{AZ}, a series of such examples is given.

-Denote by $\rho(X)$ the Picard number of an algebraic variety $X$, i.e. the rank of its Picard group $\textnormal{Pic}(X)$.
+Denote by $\rho(X)$ the Picard number of an algebraic variety $X$, i.e., the rank of its Picard group $\textnormal{Pic}(X)$.
 One of the techniques used in \cite{AZ} is to compare the Picard number and the dimension of a variety.
-The authors prove that the Picard number of an affine homogeneous space cannot be greater than its dimension.
+The authors prove that the Picard number of an irreducible affine homogeneous space cannot be greater than its dimension.
 As an application, several examples of affine homogeneous varieties not satisfying this inequality and thus not isomorphic to homogeneous spaces are given.

 Relations between the Picard number and the dimension of an algebraic variety are also studied in other works.
 A famous example is the generalized Mukai conjecture proposed in~\cite{BCDD}.
 According to this conjecture, the inequality $\rho(X)\cdot (i_X - 1) \leq \dim X$ holds for Fano varieties, where $i_X$ is the pseudo-index of~$X$.
 In \cite{BCDD}, this inequality is proved for Fano varieties satisfying certain conditions.
-There are subsequent papers on the generalized Mukai conjecture, see \cite{Andr, Cas, Cast, Fu, Ga, Pas, Rei}.
+There are subsequent papers on the generalized Mukai conjecture; see \cite{Andr, Cas, Cast, Fu, Ga, Pas, Rei}.

-It turns out that the inequality $\rho(X) \leq \dim X$ for homogeneous spaces $X$ can be significantly strengthened in certain cases.
-In this paper, we do this for affine and projective homogeneous spaces for simple and semisimple algebraic groups.
+It turns out that the inequality $\rho(X) \leq \dim X$ for affine homogeneous spaces $X \simeq G/H$ can be significantly strengthened in certain cases.
+In this paper, we prove stronger estimates for $\rho(X)$ depending on the group $G$.

-The paper is organized as follows.
-In Section 1, we present the proof of the inequality from \cite{AZ} with slight modifications which make it valid for not necessarily affine homogeneous spaces for an affine algebraic group.